 These questions are important because they’ll indicate both the type of bike and material you should choose.
 For example, if you’ll only be riding short distances in the city, a city bike or fixie could be right for you.

 There are three types of bike frames: steel, aluminium, and carbon.
-Carbon frames are the lightest, have the highest energy transfer of food to pedal, and also get damaged most easily.
+Carbon frames are the lightest and also get damaged most easily.
 Carbon bikes are by far the most expensive type, and are only recommended if you need a racing cycle.

-Steel frames are the heaviest, sturdiest, and have a high transfer.
+Steel frames are the heaviest, sturdiest, and have a high transfer of energy from your foot to the bike itself (although carbon bikes have the highest energy transfer).
 Steel frames are recommended for city bikes; they’re best when you won’t be going long distances or covering many hills, but need a trusty bike that won’t be easily damaged.

-Aluminum frames fall in the middle; they’re a bit lighter than steel, so if you have a long commute by bike or need to carry the bike up and down stairs daily, they’re ideal.
+Aluminum frames fall in the middle; they’re a bit lighter than steel, so if you have a long commute by bike, they’re ideal.

 All bike frames are weather sensitive; steel is the least sensitive and carbon is the most sensitive.
 If you can, keep your bike inside or under a covering so that it won’t be affected by rain, snow, or extreme cold.